-This prompted ITEGA board member Linda Miller, a former newspaper and public-radio editor and executive, to remark: "There is still quite a bit of trust in local news.
-And it's not quite being leveraged - or maybe the truth is, it's more accurate to say it is not able to be leveraged because of the way the advertising system is now set up, and the way identity and data plays into that . . .
-But one of the carrots we have is trust.
-What if our users really trusted us with their identifying data . . . there are mission-based opportunities we could have."
+ITEGA board member Linda Miller, a former newspaper and public-radio editor and executive, remarked: "There is still quite a bit of trust in local news.
+And . . . it is not able to be leveraged because of the way the advertising system is now set up.
+What if our users really trusted us with their identifying data?"